mongodb/docs/mms/source/install.rst

 ======================

 This document describes the installation and configuration of the MongoDB Monitoring Service or MMS.
-The guide also shows :ref:`how to troubleshoot <troubleshooting>` common installation problems.
+The guide also provides common installation :ref:`troubleshooting <troubleshooting>` suggestions.

 .. contents::